HomePod privacy and security

 Before you give HomePod to someone else, you should remove it from the Home app.

-In the Home app on your iOS or iPadOS device, touch and hold HomePod.
+In the Home app on your iOS or iPadOS device, tap HomePod.

 Scroll down, then tap .